A Restaurant's Under Fire for Naming a Drink After Canada's Worst Serial Killer

-Robert "Willie" Pickton was suspected of killing nearly 50 women before he was caught.
-Yet a wings joint thought he deserved a shooter named after him.
+Robert "Willie" Pickton was suspected of killing nearly 50 women before he was caught and is now also a Blue Curaçao shot you can take.

 Robert Pickton (screenshot via Global)

 This article originally appeared on VICE Canada

 A chain of family restaurants in British Columbia is no longer selling a drink called the "Willie Pickton" following a complaint from a customer.

 Rebecca Brass, an Indigenous woman who works with the families of missing and murdered women at a Vancouver rape crisis centre, noticed the drink on a shooter menu when she sat down for lunch at a Wings restaurant in Surrey late last month.

 Named after the infamous serial killer Robert William "Willie" Pickton, who targeted Indigenous sex workers on Vancouver's lower east side, the "Willie Pickton" is a mix of Blue Curacao, blackberry, melon, orange juice, and cranberry juice.
 Also on the list are the "Undertaker," "Kick in the Kooch," "Muff Dive," and the "Rocky Mountain Bear F**ker."

 Pickton is currently serving a life sentence for the murders of six women, though he was charged with killing 20 more, and told an undercover officer he had killed a total of 49 women.
 The farm-owner fed their bodies to his pigs.